 - Fire Emblem: Path of Radiance plays this straight for once... and does a great job of showing one of the reasons you never do it in real life, as the hostage taker immediately turns to kill one of the hostages now that they can't stop him, and is only prevented from doing so by the timely appearance of reinforcements.

 - In Mass Effect, a mook takes a hostage.
-Garrus is just that good, and shoots the merc in the head, saving the hostage.
+Garrus goes and shoots the merc in the head, saving the hostage, he's just that good.
 The player can either compliment Garrus on his aim or criticize him for his recklessness.